The $150.00 Ninja Coffee Bar is very well designed, offers easy access, easy cleaning and a ton of different options.

 The 43 ounce glass carafe (there’s also an option with thermal carafe) is placed on a hot plate which turns on automatically after brewing.
 The hot plate keeps coffee hot for 2 hours, then turns off.
 If you don’t need it, you can turn it off manually by pressing the stay warm button.

-On the right, there’s a rich control panel (see ease of use) and removable 43 ounce water reservoir sitting on top.
-The reservoir is simple to fill too: you can either remove the water reservoir from the unit or open the flip flop lid and refill.
+On the right, there’s a rich control panel (see the ease of use) and removable 43-ounce water reservoir sitting on top.
+The reservoir is simple to fill too: you can either remove the water reservoir from the unit or open the flip-flop lid and refill.

 Bad: Even though it looks nice with all the stainless steel/ black details, the machine is mostly plastic and feels slightly cheap.
 But, almost all coffee makers within this price range have a lot of plastic parts so this is expected and let’s say a standard quality for the price.